 LSEG Extension for Visual Studio Code

-A Visual Studio Code extension with rich support for the LSEG Analytics Python SDK, providing code automation features such as Intelligent Code Completion and Samples.
+A Visual Studio Code extension with rich support for the LSEG Analytics Pricing Python SDK (PyPI package: lseg-analytics-pricing, hereafter referred to as “the SDK”), providing code automation features such as Intelligent Code Completion and Samples, and integrated access to the LSEG Analytics AI Assistant.

 Introduction